aer0ss/aerofs/docs/conf_properties.md

 Maximum number of LDAP connection instances to keep in the pool.

-    ldap.server.autoprovision=true

-If true, a user with no record in AeroFS will be created the first time they successfully authenticate with the configured LDAP server.

-If false, the user will be denied login until they are explicitly provisioned.

     ldap.server.timeout.read=180

 Timeout, in seconds, after which a server read operation will be cancelled.